 The funeral arrangements for John went well, starting with the visiting hours on Wednesday afternoon.
 Many of our, and John’s friends, the nurses who took care of him at the nursing home, and others came to pay their respect to John.
 As an added excitement, towards the end of the visiting hours, say around 6:00 PM, there were some gunshots outside.
 The wife of the funeral home director came and told us to stay put since there was a shooting across the street.
 Soon, the small shopping strip was filled with police cars and ambulances.
 A man and a woman got shot for some reason, luckily not too badly.

 On Thursday morning we drove to the Asbury United Methodist Church which is literally around the corner from us.
 The funeral director and his helpers were there with the hearse.
 They pulled John’s coffin draped with the US flag.
-John was a veteran and he had a military burial services as you will see in the video below.
+John was a veteran and he had a military burial service as you will see in the video below.

 The minister Rev. Choi Chong was ready with the program and at 10:00 AM he started the service, prayers, hymns, and of course John’s favorite song The Three Bells were played while those in attendance joined in following the lyrics Rev. Chong provided.
 Bob read a section from the scripture and I shared my thoughts as I eulogized John, at times not being able to hide my emotions.
 You will see the text of my eulogy at the bottom of the post.
 Jan shared a story that one of the nursing home aides had a dream of John the night he passed away.

 Then we got into our cars and slowly drove to the Pawtuxet Cemetery on Harrison Avenue, less than a mile from the church.
 You can see most of the graveside service, including the three-gun salute and the playing of Taps.
 The soldiers then came, removed, and folded the flag and presented it to Jan along with the three bullets.